kindjozsef/study-group/doc/003_kubernetes_tasks.md

 1. How many Deployments exist on the system?
 2. How many ReplicaSets exist on the system?
+3. How many PODs exist on the system?
+4. Execute `kubectl create -f 003_setup_dep.yaml`.
-3. How many PODs exist on the system now?
+5. How many Deployments, ReplicaSets and PODs exists on the system now?
 4. Out of all the existing PODs, how many are ready?
 5. What is the image used to create the pods in the new deployment?
 6. Why do you think the deployment is not ready?